Rock Band 4: Gameplay

 As with previous Rock Band titles, the players has the ability to create custom avatars for their band members within the game, which are displayed in the background visuals while playing through a song.
 The avatars have several custom aspects such as hair styling, make-up, clothing, and instruments.
 In-game money can be used to purchase more customization options, while some come as rewards for completing certain parts of the game.
 Rock Band 4 ships with more pre-made characters to allow players to get into the game faster, and atop more options from previous games, removes restrictions on gender-fixed items; for example, mustaches and beards were only an option for male characters in previous games.

-In an interview with Vice in June 2015, Sussman stated that the game would not ship with support for online play, as surveys taken prior to release, and their own tracking, showed that only about 10% of previous Rock Band players used the online feature, and thus focused on building out the local play features first for release.
+In an interview with Vice in June 2015, Sussman stated that the game would not initially ship with support for online play, as surveys taken prior to release, and their own tracking, showed that only about 10% of previous Rock Band players used the online feature, and thus focused on building out the local play features first for release.
 Sussman commented that it may be released as part of future patches to the title.
 The game at launch did support online leaderboards and score tracking at launch, and has added additional asynchronous features since.
 In April 2016, Harmonix announced that it will add in synchronous online play by the end of 2016.
-In December 2016, Harmonix delayed the online addition until January 25, 2017 to make sure this feature covered all edge cases that they had encountered in testing.
+In December 2016, Harmonix delayed the online addition until January 25, 2017, to make sure this feature covered all edge cases that they had encountered in testing.